brandonholmes/vinescript/README.md

 ## Introduction

 Welcome to VineScript, the nostalgic script that takes your programs back to the 2012 era.
 Each expression elicits memories of simpler times.
-Check out our website [Vinescript website](https://brandonholmes.github.io/vinescript/)
+Please check out our website or the most up to date information: [Vinescript website](https://brandonholmes.github.io/vinescript/)

 ## Features